 Project Management is led by DLR Space Administration in Bonn-Oberkassel, Germany, and responsible for:

 - The overall project management including the development and implementation of the ground segment and the mission operations

-- Contracting of a consortium led by Kayser-Threde AG for the development of the satellite concept including launcher where the satellite bus is origin of OHB System AG.
+- Contracting of a consortium led by OHB System AG for the development of the satellite concept including launcher where the satellite bus.

-EnMAP Space Segment is led by Kayser-Threde GmbH and is composed of:
+EnMAP Space Segment is led by OHB System AG and is composed of:

-- the hyperspectral imaging instrument (HSI) realised as a pushbroom imaging spectrometer (Kayser-Threde GmbH).
+- the hyperspectral imaging instrument (HSI) realised as a pushbroom imaging spectrometer.

 EnMAP Ground Segment is led by the The Remote Sensing Technology Institute at DLR and comprises:

 - the Mission Operation System, controlling and commanding platform and instrument